St. Stephen, New Brunswick: Sports

 A hotbed of baseball interest, in 1934, St. Stephen hosted the Boston Braves of baseball's National League for an exhibition game against the local "Kiwanis" team, which was attended by half the town.
 In 1939, the local baseball team won its ninth consecutive New Brunswick senior championship, topping off a decade of dominance in the sport at both the provincial and Maritime levels.

-The St. Stephen Aces compete in the Maritime Junior A Hockey League but were dissolved in 2019.
+The St. Stephen Aces competed in the Maritime Junior A Hockey League but were sold and relocated to Fredericton, New Brunswick in 2019.

 A building which housed the former Parsons Printing business suffered fire damage in May 2010.
 This building housed the first basketball court in Canada, which is currently being restored.